dyingroomdev/spl-docs/README.md

 - `src/pages` – high-level routes (Overview, Product Guides, Knowledge Base, Whitepaper).
 - `src/components` – shared layout and UI pieces.
+- `src/content` – MDX source files plus helpers that index docs by slug and category.
-- `src/content` / `src/data` – placeholder content definitions for guides and Q&A.
+- `src/data` – structured data for the knowledge base cards and FAQ content.
 - `docker/` – Nginx config used in the production container.

 Extend the content files or swap them for a CMS/markdown loader as the documentation scales.